Description:

 The American Painted Lady (Vanessa virginiensis) looks very similar to the Painted Lady (Vanessa cardui).

-The easiest way to tell them apart is that the American Painted Lady has a tiny white spot in the postmedian area (the orange square area) of the forewing.
+The easiest way to tell them apart is that the American Painted Lady has a tiny white spot in the postmedian area of the forewing (in the orange square area, clearly visible on the first 2 photos).

 The Painted Lady does not have this with spot.

-Also, if you look on the underside of the hindwing, the American Painted Lady has two large eyespots where the Painted lady has four small eyespots.
+Also, if you look on the underside of the hindwing, the American Painted Lady has two large eyespots (see 3rd photo) where the Painted lady has four small eyespots.

 The American Painted Lady is common in North America and Central America and also in the south of the Iberian Peninsula and on Tenerife.